 Once you qualify, you can start creating church marketing videos on YouTube.
 For some handy tips on using the program, check out this free guide from Classy.

-Social Media for Church Marketing
+6. Social Media for Church Marketing

 Social Media Policy

-Before including social media into your church marketing strategy, it’s good to establish a few ground rules.
+Before including social media in your church marketing strategy, it’s good to establish a few ground rules.
 Even if you’ve already started your social media programs, you’ll still want to take a moment to settle on a few policies.

-Church Events and Fundraisers
+7. Church Events and Fundraisers

 Many looking to join a church want to be a part of something bigger than themselves.
 Church fundraisers and events are great ways to draw attention to your church because they can inspire outsiders to join your cause.